 By bus: The Pont du Gard is served by bus from Nîmes (no.B21) and from Avignon or Uzès (no.A15).
-The trip takes around 45 minutes from Nîmes and 40 minutes from Avignon.
+In both cases the trip takes around 50 minutes.
 The bus drops you by the left bank car-park in the middle of summer and at a nearby roundabout at other times.

 There are between two and six buses a day in each direction, depending on the season.
 Click here for more details and the current timetables (choose the tab "Horaires des lignes", then the relevant timetable).

 You can buy a combination ticket that includes the bus fare and entrance to the site and is on sale at the usual outlets (tourist offices and bus stations).